 - If you store sensitive data in a website or web application that is on unapproved outside web hosting, you may be violating Georgia Tech policy, or even state or federal law.
 Any site or application that deals with sensitive data should always be hosted on Georgia Tech owned or approved hosting!

 If you have a valid and legitimate reason for hosting a site off-campus on commercial web hosting, make certain that multiple full-time employees in your unit have administrative access to the hosting account.
 Also make sure that your unit's financial staff know how to make yearly service payments so that the site doesn't suddenly disappear (and to avoid a panic due to someone realizing that the site needs to be renewed the day before it's going to expire.)

 Social Media Sites

 Many free social media services allow you to build the equivalent of a website, and this may seem like a good alternative to a commercial hosting service.
 However, the same concerns apply regarding potential loss of access to the account and inability of Georgia Tech information technology support to help you with these accounts.
 (Always make sure that multiple full-time employees in your unit know the passwords for all of your social media sites!)
 In addition, it's usually not a good idea to put your main web presence into social media, as that can turn away potential visitors who are not fans of social media.
-In the case of services like FaceBook, visitors who are not users of the service may also find themselves unable to access all of your information due to the members-only access limitations of these services.
+In the case of services like FaceBook and Twitter/X, visitors who are not users of the service may also find themselves unable to access all of your information due to the members-only access limitations of these services.